kmheckel/HeckelMLMIThesis/README.md

 ollama run ALIENTELLIGENCE/whiterabbitv2
 ```

 Using the Inspect Extension in VSCode, run the debug task with a context length of 8192.
 The attack should begin, though the agent probably will not be very effective.
 Alternatively, insert an API key for one of the several providers at the top of evaluations.py and specify an appropriate model_name instead.
+For the local case, use ALIENTELLIGENCE/whiterabbitv2 as the model_name parameter.
+Note that running locally will require substantial resources.